Flue gas emissions from energy production constitute our most significant environmental impact.

 BY-PRODUCTS AND WASTE ARE UTILISED

 The by-products of energy production mainly consist of ashes and the end product created in flue gas desulphurisation.
-In 2019, we produced a total of 114,000 tonnes of by-products (114,000 tonnes in 2018).
+In 2020, we produced a total of 102,400 tonnes of by-products (114,000 tonnes in 2019).
 Utilisation of by-products in landfill structures continued.
-On the other hand, the earth construction use of bottom ash decreased although we managed to unload some of the intermediate storage of bottom ash, for which reason the utilisation rate of by-products fell to 94 per cent (2018: 97 per cent).
+The land construction use of bottom ash picked up slightly and, as a result, we were able to unload some of the intermediate storage of bottom ash.
+All in all, the share of by-product utilisation remained at a good level of 93 per cent (94 per cent in 2019).

 We aim to utilise by-products as efficiently as possible.
 By-products are used, e.g. in cement manufacture and earth construction.
 Utilisation of by-products reduces the use of pristine mineral aggregate and soil.